avdd/loco/doc/dev.md

 My Windows Terminal has some light configuration for keyboard shortcuts and theme.
 (I found the "Tango Dark" theme the most legible.)

+For Docker, ensure that it uses the WSL 2 backend, and that WSL 2 integration is enable for the distro/instance(s) you plan to use.

+In VS code, install the Remote Development extension pack.
+This enables working with both the WSL2 environment and the docker container.